 It sounds simple enough, right?
 But a lot of beginners get hung up on actually digging the hole.
 So, here’s some advice to get you through it.

 Make the hole as deep as the plant’s pot, but twice as wide as the plant pot.
-This will give your plant some room to establish and for it’s roots to grow outward.
+This will give your plant some room to establish and for its roots to grow outward.
 We’ll also be adding some nutrient-rich soil to the hole so we need the extra space for that.

-3- Mix your garden soil with compost
+3- Prepare your garden soil

 Next, take the soil from the hole that you just dug, and put it into a bucket or small bin.
 Mix an equal amount of compost into your native soil.
 This will feed your plant so that it has enough nutrients to grow strong roots.